SovereignCloudStack/standards/Standards/scs-0007-v1-certification-integrators.md

 ## Regulations

-The certificates are awarded for the period for one year.
+The certificates are awarded for the period of one year.
 The certification is done either by the Forum SCS-Standards or an attestation body nominated by the Forum SCS-Standards.

 ### Certificates